preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 Most Visited (Last month) has similar settings, but ofcourse showing the last month only.

-Underused Pages has a section within a section with two tabs:
+Underused Pages is placed in a section with two tabs:

 .. image:: underused-pages-tabs.png

-In the tab to the left, theres a Metrics block, with the following settings for Scope:
+In the tab to the left, ther's a Metrics block, with the following settings for Scope:

 .. image:: underused-pages-tabs-underused-scope.png